helium/HIP/0024-reward-splitting.md

 ### Steps

+1. Hotspot

-1. Hotspot owner creates a partially signed transaction with a proposed reward split as well as an optional HNT amount that is required to complete the transaction
+creates a partially signed transaction with a proposed reward split as well as an optional HNT amount that is required to complete the transaction

-2. Hotspot owner sends the partially signed transaction to the receiving owner
+2. Hotspot owner sends the partially signed transaction to the reward split receiver

 3. Recipient signs the transaction and pays the DC fee to submit the transaction to the blockchain

-4. If the receiving account contains sufficient HNT balance as requested by the current owner and contains enough HNT to burn into DCs for the transaction, the transaction is accepted and the gateway's owner is updated in the ledger
+4. If the receiving account contains sufficient HNT balance as requested by the hotspot owner and contains enough HNT to burn into DCs for the transaction, the transaction is accepted and the rewards_address field is updated in the ledger

 5. The hotspot appears in both the sender's hotspot list and as well as the recipient's hotspot list.
-The respective hotspot's reward map is reflected accordingly
+The respective hotspot's rewards_address field is reflected accordingly

 ## Implement the transaction in the helium-wallet client